KlaudiaBC/JavaScript-Essentials-Project-SpaceJack/README.md

 ## Welcome!

 ## This is my Portfolio 2 Project regarding the Code Institute's Diploma in Software Development (E-commerce Applications).
 It is an online game for children based on the rules of popular casino game Blackjack.
+The webpage is built with HTML5, CSS3, vanilla JavaScript and Bootstrap v4.6.

 <p align="center">
   <img src="https://github.com/KlaudiaBC/JavaScript-Essentials-Project-SpaceJack/blob/main/assets/images/readme/responsive.png?raw=true" alt="responsive design">